OSUrobotics/robot_hand_generator/README.md

     ```

 2. Run main.py, which will generate a hand for all json files in the hand_json_queue directory:
+    * On a fresh docker container there will be an example hand's json in the queue ready to go.
     ```console
     python3 main.py
     ```